EDHEC Sailing Cup: History

-Three French students from the prestigious EDHEC Business School willing to broaden the sport of sailing, Jean-Luc Picot, Francis Prat and Pierre Jouannet, decided in 1968 to organize a student regatta.
-It took place from May 1 to May 4, 1969 in Dunkirk.
-For its first edition, the then called EDHEC Business School Cup, gathered 18 crews and was won by a Dutch team.
-Older than the Vendée Globe, the Volvo Ocean Race and other sailing event, the EDHEC Sailing Cup constitutes a precursor in the high-level competitions.
+Three French students from the prestigious EDHEC Business School willing to broaden the sport of sailing, Jean-Luc Picot, Francis Prat, and Pierre Jouannet, decided in 1968 to organize a student regatta.
+It took place from May 1 to May 4, 1969, in Dunkirk.
+For its first edition, the then-called EDHEC Business School Cup, gathered 18 crews and was won by a Dutch team.
+Older than the Vendée Globe, the Volvo Ocean Race and another sailing event, the EDHEC Sailing Cup constitutes a precursor in the high-level competitions.

 Seven years after its creation the regatta reached 100 crews from 10 nationalities and took its actual name, the "EDHEC Sailing Cup".
 329 boats attended the 18th edition, a record.
 For the 19th edition the Organizing Team decided to build a Village to welcome participants, partners and activities in one place.
 The same year the "Chaîne Avitaillement", an open-air free supermarket, was also created.
 For its 23rd edition, 20 international boats participated in the regatta including the first African boat, from Tunisia, and boats from the United States and from Brazil.
 In 1994 was created the Land Trophy.
 It was first created as a replacement of the Sea Trophy.
 Since it was a great success, it became a full trophy.
 In 1998 an Israeli-Palestinian team participated in the regatta – it was the ancestor of the "Peace Boat."
 6,000 participants attend to the EDHEC Sailing Cup in Brest.
 In 1999, the EDHEC Sailing Cup became the leading student sporting event in Europe.

 To give a more sporting dimension to the event, the Sand Trophy was created in 2007.
 For the first time in 2010 was organized the Orange Port of Call, a coastal race that gathers the participants, at night, in an area away from the Village under a marquee build up for the occasion.
 In 2013, the EDHEC Sailing Cup and the Intercollegiate Offshore Regatta, organized by Storm Trysail Foundation and Larchmont Yacht Club, created a partnership.
 It enables the winners of each regatta to have their costs of participation for the other one covered.

 Among the renowned sailors who have participated at least once in the event are Eric Tabarly, Alain Colas, Franck Cammas, Olivier de Kersauson, Vincent Riou, Jean Le Cam, Marc Thiercelin, Yves Parlier, Marc Pajot, Yann Eliès, Yvan Bourgnon, Jean-Luc Van Den Heede and Jimmy Pahun.